Corporate Cafeteria RFP: The Complete Guide + Free Template

 Your cafeteria is only as good as the team running it.
 This section of your request for proposal should clarify staffing expectations and operational standards.

-Why this matters: High staff turnover leads to inconsistent food quality and service.
-Understanding how vendors hire, train, and retain their teams gives you insight into long-term operational stability.
+: High staff turnover leads to inconsistent food quality and service.
+Understanding how vendors hire, train, and retain their teams gives you insight into long-term operational stability, which is often the biggest predictor of whether a workplace food program lasts.

 Questions for your RFP: